 - 2 tablespoons olive oil

-- 1 medium red pepper, sliced
+- 1 medium yellow pepper, sliced red or green bell pepper can be substituted

 - 1/2 large onion, sliced